ART & ORGANISM

 It is assumed that all learning has its effect by modifying the organism–particularly the nervous system–in specific ways.
 In DEVELOPMENTAL biology, the neuroplasticity of the brain is such that–depending on its state of maturation– the presence of stimuli can stimulate the developing brain to produce cells that can respond to and interpret the information.
 At a point in maturation where brain structures are stable, the main change is the growth of connections between neurons and groups of neurons.

 (“learning as a result of experience” excludes changes attributable to cell growth or cell maturation or changes in the sensitivity of the information-sensing apparatus–sensory receptors that manifest habituation (becoming less sensitive as a result of stimulation) or sensitization (becoming more sensitive).

-LEARNING–AT ITS CORE–AIMS AT RESTORING HOMEOSTASIS — the change in behavior “reconciles” the organism (with all its history) with the environment (in all its diversity): Read https://neilgreenberg.com/ao-change-development-learning/
+LEARNING–AT ITS CORE–is an adaptation of processes that reduce tension (often perceived as anxiety) by aiming at the RESTORATION of a balance between old and new information (“HOMEOSTASIS”) — the ensuing changes in behavior “reconciles” the organism (with all its history) with the environment (in all its diversity): Read https://neilgreenberg.com/ao-change-development-learning/

 - read “The widening gyrus“

 - appreciate that learning is more than mere connections between neurons–synapses & axons connecing everything more-or-less directly together.
 In Fact there are other ways of communicating or facilitationg communication pathways: Look at “The Brain Learns in Unexpected Ways” (White matter, the insulation around our neural wiring, plays a critical role in acquiring knowledge, including coordination of resonance between brain areas) By R. Douglas Fields | Scientific American March 2020 Issue: https://www.scientificamerican.com/article/the-brain-learns-in-unexpected-ways/